tomasmark79/server-client/README.md

 # server-client

-My simple C++ eNet implementation for my own projects. eNet is useful Server/Client UDP transport interface.
+is simple C++ eNet implementation. eNet is Server/Client UDP low latency network library.

-My implementation is useful Server/Client header file, which is helpful to transfer some types across network environment.
-For you fast start you can use an examples from main.cpp.

-Header Network.h shall be updated as neccessary.
+All the magic is in one header file named network.h.
+Some example calls which can be helpful for your fast start are in main.cpp.

+From the reason this solution is very useful it will probably updated continuously.
 Enjoy.